 - Drink slowly

 Don’t let alcohol get the best of your sex life – drinking in moderation is the key.
 If you are unable to get hard after drinking, your body is most likely telling you something.
 It might be a good time to reflect on how much alcohol you regularly consume, and how you can cut back whilst still enjoying social situations.
+We have put together a list of foods that help with erectile dysfunction.

 Are you experiencing erectile dysfunction without alcohol consumption?